demisto/content/Packs/ContentManagement/Scripts/CommitFiles/README.md

 ## Used In
 ---
 This script is used in the following playbooks and scripts.
-Pull Request Creation - Generic
+* Pull Request Creation - Github

 ## Inputs
 ---